 It is noteworthy that a subset of the competencies in the Skills for the Future (SFF) Framework belong to more than one psychological domain.
-When initially coding the skills the four authors assigned them to the single domain they believed it was most closely aligned with - but when those authors met to resolve their coding discrepancies their discussion revealed that oftentimes those discrepancies were due to the fact that some competencies could reasonably be cross-classified across two (and occasionally all three) psychological dimensions.
-For example, Building Relationships is clearly behavioral in nature as its definition heavily relies on actions directed to toward other human beings (e.g., navigating interactions, negotiating conflict.
+When initially coding the skills, the four authors assigned them to the single domain they believed it was most closely aligned with-but when those authors met to resolve their coding discrepancies, their discussion revealed that oftentimes those discrepancies were due to the fact that some competencies could reasonably be cross-classified across two (and occasionally all three) psychological dimensions.
+For example, Building Relationships is clearly behavioral in nature as its definition heavily relies on actions directed to toward other human beings (e.g., navigating interactions, negotiating conflict).
 Yet, the definition also specifies that these actions are underwritten by cognitive understanding of various principles (e.g., equality, respect for human dignity), leading the authors to ultimately decide it would be more appropriate to classify Building Relationships as both a behavioral and cognitive skill.
-By the same token, Lifelong Learning's definition contains affective (e.g., positive attitude toward learning), behavioral (e.g., acting to acquire new skills), and cognitive (e.g., understanding that learning can occur throughout life) elements, suggesting that sorting it into a single domain would fail to capture its full breadth and complexity.
-With the richness of some of the competencies in the taxonomy in mind, the four authors consensually determined which constructs were aligned with more than one psychological dimension and ultimately made a final decision as to which ones, resulting in the cross-classifications depicted in Figure 1.
+By the same token, the definition Lifelong Learning contains elements that are affective (e.g., positive attitude toward learning), behavioral (e.g., acting to acquire new skills), and cognitive (e.g., understanding that learning can occur throughout life), suggesting that sorting it into a single domain would fail to capture its full breadth and complexity.
+Keeping in mind the richness of some of the competencies in the taxonomy, the four authors consensually determined which constructs were aligned with more than one psychological dimension, resulting in the cross-classifications depicted in Figure 1.